marcmerlin/FastLED_SPITFT_GFX/README.md

 to the entire framebuffer like fading or rotations.

 https://github.com/marcmerlin/Framebuffer_GFX/blob/master/README.md details the 3 APIs available
 to you and why you'd want to use this layer on top of the SSD1331 driver.
+Similarly this driver works great with ST7735 based TFTs (128x128 or 128x160).
+It does also work with ILI9341, but memory becomes an issue as the framebuffer uses 225KB of RAM which only fits on a teensy 3.5/3.6 for me (too big for ESP32) and leaves very little room to run other code.

 This library requires FastLED and Adafruit_GFX libraries as well as this base class library:
 - https://github.com/marcmerlin/Framebuffer_GFX